A Modular Approach to Construct Signature-Free BRB Algorithms under a Message Adversary: k2l -Cast in Action: From Classical BRB to MA-Tolerant BRB (MBRB) Algorithms

-\paragraph{Revisited version.} Imbs and Raynal's BRB is another implementation of Byzantine reliable broadcast which achieves an optimal good-case latency (only two communication steps) at the cost of a non-optimal \tb-resilience.
-The revisited version of Imbs and Raynal's BRB algorithm requires $n > \irBoundN$.
+\paragraph{Reconstructed version.} Imbs and Raynal's BRB is another BRB implementation, which achieves an optimal good-case latency (only two communication steps) at the cost of a non-optimal \tb-resilience.
+Its reconstructed version requires $n > \irBoundN$.

 The algorithm requires a single \kl-cast object, denoted \objw, associated with the \witnessm \imp, and which is instantiated with $\qf = \irqfval$ and $\qd = \irqdval$, and the Boolean $\single=\ffalse$.
-Similarly to Bracha's revisited BRB, an identity of \app in this algorithm is a pair $\langle \sn,i \rangle$ containing a sequence number \sn and a process identity $i$.
+Similarly to Bracha's reconstructed BRB, an identity of \app in this algorithm is a pair $\langle \sn,i \rangle$ containing a sequence number \sn and a process identity $i$.